slop-me/Place-pixelcanvas-space/config/community_guidelines.md

 10. Don't spam the chat with useless text or multiple messages that could have been sent in one.
 This may result in a ban.
 **Last updated:** 26/1/2020

----

-Give your users some rules to follow.
-If this is enabled (by the existence of `community_guidelines.md`), users must check a box at sign up and they will see a link to this in the footer.